 First, consider using a video as a foundation for further group discussion.
 It can be a recorded TED talk by some scientist, a pop-sci animation about aging and the ways to treat it, a panel discussion of a specific topic related to aging, a documentary, or a sci-fi movie.
 Prepare a list of questions for the group to discuss; rest assured, the discussion will be hot.
-We have a list of materials recommended for viewing here.
+To help you, we have a list of recommended materials for viewing.

 Second, check if you have potential speakers in your local life extension community.
 Try to find synergy: sometimes people are silent only because they don’t want to bother with the organization of the event, but if someone does organize one, they will gladly come to share their ideas.